-This research is part of the project entitled "A sustainable future: Supporting Indonesia's Strategies to Address the Social Implications of Climate Change" co-led by UNESCO and LIPI.
+This research is part of the project entitled "A sustainable future: Supporting Indonesia's Strategies to Address the Social Implications of Climate Change" which funded by the Government of Indonesia and co-led by UNESCO and LIPI.
 It aims to promote discussion and awareness of the social dimensions of climate change, and to adjust the legal and institutional architecture in order to facilitate swifter action on the part of the competent authorities.

 LIPI presented the outline of the research they will be conducting for this purpose.
 Irene Gayatri Hiraswari, MA, presented the research her team has been carrying on “The Politics of Actors in Climate Change Policy in Bali”, followed by a presentation by Gutomo Bayu Aji, S. Sos., who exposed the work conducted on “Development and Climate Change Adaptation in the Agriculture Sector”.
 Rusli Cahyadi, MA, presented his work on “Climate Field School as Adaptation Strategy for Climate Change in Manado North Sulawesi” and, Ary Wahyono, M.Si., shared the research conducted on the forth pillar of this project: “Social Vulnerability and Food Security in Eastern Lombok Coastal Communities as Climate Change Impacts”.